BEFORE YOU LEAVE THE USA

 COMMUNICATION: CELL PHONES

 Only GSM phones with SIM cards will work in Europe.
-2013 was the first year students put SIM cards into their USA phones successfully.
+In 2013, our students first began to put SIM cards into their USA phones successfully.
 More USA phones now use SIM cards or miniSIM cards.

 Can I buy or rent a cell phone here to take to Spain?